What Are The Laws And Penalties For Drug Offenses?

 For instance, if a police officer spots a small bag of marijuana sitting on your dash, he can confiscate that small bag of marijuana.
 If it’s less than 10 grams he can give you a civil citation, and he has to let you go.

 But if you have a pipe sitting next to that or a piece of paraphernalia sitting next to that bag, the police officer could potentially charge you with the paraphernalia charge which could force you to show up to court and be sentenced to up to $500 and he could search your car based on the fact that you had illegal paraphernalia in the car.
 It’s a very strange situation.

 Maybe in the future, the Maryland legislature will address this anomaly because somebody who is a legal marijuana user with a medical card, they are technically violating the law when they have any implement that they can use to smoke it.

 Law Regarding Forging A Drug Prescription In Maryland And The Severity Of Penalties

 This is another crime that you see happen very often.
 Prescription drugs have really caused a problem in the last 10 or 12 years as other drugs may be harder to find.
 Prescription drugs have been very prevalent, and the fact of forging prescriptions happens more and more these days, and when somebody does that they really put themselves in a difficult case.

-So when someone is picking up prescriptions at multiple pharmacies, those get red flagged, and when they get red flagged, these people are on video most of the time picking them up.
-They have a very hard time to prove that they did not do that.
+So when someone is picking up prescriptions at multiple pharmacies, those get red-flagged, and when they get red-flagged, these people are on video most of the time picking them up.
+They have a very hard time proving that they did not do that.

 It’s one of the tougher crimes that you can defend and with the federal control of narcotics, that’s something that can get somebody with federal charges a lot easier than most of the other drug crimes seen in Maryland.